Collaborate via Subversion (SVN)

 $ svn checkout <svn_repository>/trunk <reqview_project>

-To display the SVN information about the SVN working copy and the last version stored in the SVN repository, click File select SVN and then Information:
+To display information about the SVN working copy and the last project version stored in the SVN repository, click File select SVN and then Information:

 Advanced SVN Operations